stfc/janus-core/contributing.md

 Labels may be assigned to issues to help classify them.
 Examples include,

 -   Testing: as in testing the water.
-This label shall be attached to things one may think to make one day
+This label should be attached to experimental developments.
 -   Bug: something is not working as expected.
 We typically aim to fix these ASAP
 -   Design: queries or suggestions about the structure of the program
 -   Enhancement: adding or improving on features